wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

    * Groups Administrators can create/manage groups and its settings like naming and expiration policies.

-   * Security Administrators have permissions to manage security-related features in the Microsoft 365 security center, Azure Active Directory Identity Protection, Azure Information Protection, and Microsoft 365 Security & Compliance Center.
+   * Security Administrators have permissions to manage security-related features in the Microsoft 365 security center, Entra Identity Protection, Azure Information Protection, and Microsoft 365 Security & Compliance Center.

    BTW, after you follow instructions below on setting up CLI, this Bash command lists all the pre-defined roles: